- Collection Overview

 Collection Description & Creator Information

 The collection consists of several small groups of papers regarding slavery, the American Civil War, and related legal matters in New Orleans, Louisiana, primarily in the 19th century.
 Assembled by collector Felix Limongi, many of the papers originate from the law firm Durant & Hornor during the time it was based on Carondelet Street in New Orleans.
-The collection sheds light on black families and black familial slaveholding in 19th century Louisiana, as well as on Reconstruction-era legal cases over property seized by the Union Army during the Civil War.
+The collection sheds light on black families and black familial enslavement in 19th century Louisiana, as well as on Reconstruction-era legal cases over property seized by the Union Army during the Civil War.